nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-add-a-header-and-a-footer.md

 This way we can have a static header and footer wrapping our Nuxeo Web UI.

-## Interact with data inside Nuxeo App dynamically
+## Interact With Data Inside Nuxeo App Dynamically

 Now, let's imagine that you need to interact with data inside Nuxeo App: in the header, you need to display the current path of your document; and in the footer, you need to display the user that is currently logged in.

-### Display the document's path inside the header
+### Display the Document's Path Inside the Header

 Let's start by the header.
 Going back to your custom bundle code and focusing on `my-header` element, we need include a `properties` object on it and inside it let's create another object called `document`: